probedock/probedock-rspec/README.md

 ## License

-Probe Dock RSpec is licensed under the [MIT License](http://opensource.org/licenses/MIT).
+ProbeDock RSpec is licensed under the [MIT License](http://opensource.org/licenses/MIT).
 See [LICENSE.txt](LICENSE.txt) for the full license.